GuillermoSpritzer/MarsRover2/README.md

 Navigate to the ClientApp subdirectory in a CLI and run "npm install".
 This will download the npm dependencies.

 In the ClientApp subdirectory in a CLI and run "npm start".
-This will start the React dev server which builds the JS in real-time.

 Load the Cambium.MarsRover solution in Visual Studio 2019.